More Complicated Than Ever: Inside Les Moonves & Julie Chen's Marriage

 "I feel for Julie Chen today," King also said.
 "She's in a very difficult position.
 And Les Moonves has done wonderful things for this company, and we can't forget that either.
 So, it's just a bad situation all the way around."

-While the other powerful woman whose fortunes were tied to her husband's who immediately comes to mind is Georgina Chapman—who announced she was leaving Harvey Weinsteinon Oct.
+While the other powerful woman whose fortunes were ostensibly tied to her husband's who immediately comes to mind is Georgina Chapman—who announced she was leaving Harvey Weinsteinon Oct.
 10, five days after the New York Times detailed decades of alleged misconduct and just hours after Farrow's New Yorker story detailing allegations of rape and other disturbing behavior was published—Chen doesn't seem to be in as horrifying of a place.
-(Weinstein has pleaded not guilty to criminal sexual assault charges in New York, as well as denied all allegations of nonconsensual sex.)
+(Weinstein has pleaded not guilty to criminal sexual assault charges in New York, as well as denied all allegations of non-consensual sex.)

 Not that saying "at least Les didn't..." means anything at all, particularly to the women who say he assaulted or otherwise mistreated them, but when you get down to timing (the reported allegations against Moonves all occurred before 2004, when he married Chen), it could make a difference to the couple personally.